Last Updated on February 5, 2023

 Related reading:

-if you want your calendula to bloom abundantly till autumn frost, then immediately after the first blossoms fully open, snip all the opened flower heads.
-(You can dry the picked flowers and use them for making natural remedies).
+If you want your calendula to bloom abundantly until the autumn frost, then immediately after the first blossoms fully open, snip off all the opened flower heads.
+(You can dry the picked flowers and use them to make natural remedies.)

 Doing so will encourage the formation of a large number of buds and ensure lush flowering that will last until deep autumn.
-If you skip this step, the blooming time of the calendula will last until the end of July.
+If you skip this step, the blooming period of the calendula will end by the close of July.

 Related reading: